sashs/Ropper/README.md

 Planned features for future versions
 ------------------------------------
-  File formats:
-    - Raw

-  Edit header fields
+  Edit header fields;
-  Print more informations
+  Print more informations;

   For any other ideas please contact me